carpentries/lessondev-trainer-training/episodes/backwards-design.md

 - In The Carpentries, we tend to present learning _objectives_ as opposed to _outcomes_.
   What distinction, if any, do you see between these two terms?
   Which do you think is more appropriate?
-  In your opinion, should The Carpentries switch over e.g. to start listing "Outcomes" instead of "Objectives" on episodes pages?
+  In your opinion, should The Carpentries switch over and start listing "Outcomes" instead of "Objectives" on episodes pages?
 - What are the three stages of the backward design process?
   How are they addressed in the lesson development process?
+- Why is it helpful to start the lesson development process with the target audience in mind?
+- How is designing assessments helpful in the lesson design process?
 - How to decide what to teach first?
 How to decide what not to teach
 - What are the advantages and disadvantages of backward design?

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::